 How to Conduct Split Testing

 If you want to conduct split testing on your website, you’ll need some specialty software designed for that purpose.
+Optimizely is a great all-round split testing tool to start with.
 Adobe Target offers software that allows you to view customers’ reactions to your content changes, as does Webtrends.
 Conversion Rate Experts offers a long list of split testing software comparisons, and you can also find free software at SplitTesting.com.